We protect people and the businesses they run.™

 Note: Some companies use an “inspection lane” and perform an “A” service every time the vehicle returns to the maintenance facility.

-PM Bs normally include all PM A items, and also include an oil and filter change as well as more in-depth checks of the engine and driveline.
+PM B Service normally includes all PM A items, as well as, an oil and filter change and more in-depth checks of the engine and driveline.
 The normal interval for “B” service is 3,000 to 5,000 for light-duty vehicles and 10,000 to 20,000 for medium- and heavyduty vehicles.
 A PM B should also include a download of the ECM and action on any trouble codes or problems reported by the ECM (if applicable).

-PM C service calls for both PM A and PM B service and more extensive service (i.e. alignment, scheduled component replacement, DOT annual inspection, and other scheduled engine and driveline component inspection or replacement).
+PM C Service calls for both PM A and PM B service, as well as, more extensive service i.e. alignment, scheduled component replacement, DOT annual inspection, and other scheduled engine and driveline component inspection or replacement.
 Normally, “C” services are scheduled annually.
 To make sure they are done in a timely manner, it is not unusual for carriers to actually schedule them at an 11-month interval.

 Companies continue the lettering system based on their needs.
 Some companies go as far as PM L.

 It’s important to remember to establish a PM schedule for trailers as well as power units.
 Trailers should be subject to the same PM program as trucks.
-Typical preventive maintenance scheduling for a trailer is:
+Typical preventive maintenance scheduling for a trailer is as follows.

 An inspection lane is a designated lane or shop bay where vehicles entering and/or exiting the facility must check in or out.
 When a vehicle enters the inspection lane, a technician will do an inspection.
 An inspection lane can be used to serve as a location to perform “A” inspections, if the truck is due for one, or it can be used strictly as a screening location.